-The Council manages credit risk by ensuring that investments are placed with organisations of high credit quality and in line with the approved TMSS (the definition of high credit quality is set in the TMSS).
+The Council manages credit risk by ensuring that investments are placed with organisations of high credit quality and in line with the approved capital and investment strategy (the definition of high credit quality is set in the strategy).
 These include commercial entities with a minimum long-term credit rating of A-, the UK government, other local authorities, and organisations without credit ratings, or with a credit rating of below A-, where the Council has received independent investment advice.
-We have set our high credit quality criteria as A-, however we do have allowance in our TMSS to invest in counterparties below this.
+We have set our high credit quality criteria as A-, however we do have allowance in our capital strategy to invest in counterparties below this.